• LDA-NOC clear

 What documents do I need to buy a plot in Lucknow?

-You need PAN card, Aadhaar, passport-size photos, address proof, last six months bank statement, salary slips or ITR (for loan), and two witnesses with their PAN and Aadhaar for registry day.
-The seller must provide khasra-khatauni, sale deed of their purchase, encumbrance certificate, RERA registration, LDA NOC and property tax receipts.
+PAN, Aadhaar, passport-size photos, address proof, last six months bank statement, salary slips or ITR (for the loan), and two witnesses with their PAN and Aadhaar for registry day.
+The seller has to bring khasra-khatauni, sale deed of their purchase, encumbrance certificate, RERA registration, LDA NOC and property tax receipts.
+Don't accept photocopies of any of those, originals or attested.

 How long does the entire buying process take in Lucknow?

-From shortlisting a plot to getting the registry done in your name takes 30 to 60 days if everything is clean.
+From shortlisting a plot to getting registry done in your name takes 30 to 60 days if everything's clean.
 Add another 30 to 45 days for mutation (Dakhil-Kharij).
-Total end-to-end timeline is 60 to 105 days.
-If you take a bank loan, add 15 to 21 days for sanction (which can run in parallel with due diligence).
+End-to-end: 60 to 105 days.
+If you're taking a bank loan, add 15 to 21 days for sanction (which can run in parallel with due diligence).
+Plan for the long end of these ranges, things slip.

 What is the difference between Agreement to Sell and Sale Deed?

-Agreement to Sell is a promise to sell — it locks the price and timeline but does not transfer ownership.
-You typically pay 10% token at this stage.
+Agreement to Sell is a promise to sell.
+It locks the price and timeline but doesn't transfer ownership.
+You typically pay 10 percent token at this stage.
 Sale Deed is the actual transfer of ownership, signed at the Sub-Registrar Office after paying the full balance, stamp duty and registration fee.
 Only the sale deed gives you legal title.
+Don't confuse the two, plenty of buyers do.

 Do I need a lawyer to buy a plot in Lucknow?

 Strongly recommended.
-A property lawyer in Lucknow charges ₹15,000 to ₹35,000 for a full legal opinion — title chain, encumbrance, RERA verification, LDA NOC, draft sale deed review.
+A property lawyer in Lucknow charges ₹15,000 to ₹35,000 for a full legal opinion, title chain, encumbrance, RERA verification, LDA NOC, draft sale deed review.
 Given that even a small Sultanpur Road plot is a ₹17 lakh+ commitment, lawyer fees are insurance well spent.
 Many builders include lawyer review free of cost.
+We do.

 What is mutation (Dakhil-Kharij) and why does it matter?

 Mutation is the process of updating the revenue record (khatauni) at the tehsil to show you as the new owner.
-Registry transfers legal title; mutation transfers the revenue record.
+Registry transfers legal title.
+Mutation transfers the revenue record.
 Both are needed for full ownership clarity, future resale and property tax assessment.
 File at the tehsil within 30 to 45 days of registry.
-The fee is nominal (₹100 to ₹500).
+Fee is nominal (₹100 to ₹500).
+Don't skip this, it bites you years later.

 Can I buy a plot in Lucknow without visiting the city?

 Yes.
 NRIs and out-of-city buyers do this regularly using a registered Power of Attorney (PoA).
-The PoA holder (a relative or trusted lawyer) can sign the sale deed on your behalf.
-RERA-registered projects on Sultanpur Road are particularly NRI-friendly because the verification process is fully online.
-You will still need to visit India once for the PoA to be registered locally.
+The PoA holder (a relative or trusted lawyer) can sign the sale deed for you.
+RERA-registered projects on Sultanpur Road are particularly NRI-friendly because the verification is fully online.
+You will still need to visit India once for the PoA itself to be registered locally.

 What is the IGRSUP portal and what is it used for?

 IGRSUP (igrsup.gov.in) is the UP Stamp and Registration Department's online portal.
 It handles stamp duty calculation, e-stamp purchase, slot booking at the Sub-Registrar Office, payment of registration fee, and tracking.
-Every plot buyer in UP uses IGRSUP — it is mandatory for any sale deed registration in 2026.
+Every plot buyer in UP uses IGRSUP, it's mandatory for any sale deed registration in 2026.
 The portal is in Hindi and English.
+Honestly the UI is rough but it works.

 What happens if the seller refuses to register the plot after I pay token?